zubaird/review-week-topics/react/07-component-life-cycle.md

 ## Introduction

 ## The Component LifeCycle

+You can read all about the various methods [here](https://facebook.github.io/react/docs/<component-specs class="html"></component-specs>)

-* componentWillMount – Fired before the component will mount
+* componentWillMount – runs before the component mounts
-* componentDidMount – Fired after the component mounted
+* componentDidMount – runs after the component is mounted
-* componentWillReceiveProps – Fired whenever there is a change to props
+* componentWillReceiveProps – runs whenever there is a change to props
-* componentWillUnmount – Fired before the component will unmount
+* componentWillUnmount – runs before the component will unmount

 ## Questions